SoftwareEngIsArt/ctsm/readme.md

 if the current state cannot be invoked with the passed arguments, invoking a behavior will return `ctsm::bad_state`.

-In case the behavior is in an invalid state (either from a state function returning an unrecognized or bad state, or from being initialized to an invalid state), it must be re-set by either re-constructing it or using `ctsm::behavior::reset` member function.
+In case the behavior is in an invalid state (either from a state function returning an unrecognized or bad state, or from being initialized to an invalid state), it must be reset by either re-constructing it or using `ctsm::behavior::reset` member function.

 ```cpp